Arts, Media and Society is a three-year, English-taught programme (a specialisation of the BA in Art History).

 Why Arts, Media and Society at Leiden University?

-- A small-scale, highly international programme taught in English and linked to Leiden University’s acclaimed Bachelor’s programme in Art History .
+- It’s a small-scale, highly international programme taught in English and linked to Leiden University’s globally acclaimed bachelor’s programme in Art History.

-- You will be based in the beautiful city of Leiden, close to great contemporary museums and media institutions – for example, EYE Film Museum and the Stedelijk Museum in Amsterdam; the Dutch National Photo Museum and V2 Institute for Unstable Media in Rotterdam.
+- You will be based in the beautiful city of Leiden, close to great contemporary museums and media institutions in Leiden, Amsterdam and Rotterdam.